By Trae Jacobs,

 - Look for “Credit Card on File” and click the “X” next to your card to remove it from your account.

 Here is a screenshot of what accessing your account information should look like after logging in:

-The next thing you’ll need to do is contact Ring Support so you can get some money back if you are on a paid plan!
+The next thing you’ll need to do is contact Ring Support so you can get some money back.

-Ring is pretty awesome in that they offer a refund for the time you aren’t using their subscription for cloud video storage.
+Ring Support is awesome — they offer a refund for the time you aren’t using your Ring Protect Plan!
 I actually had no idea they refunded you until I contacted Ring Support to find out more details.

 Here is a screenshot of a conversation I had with Ring Support:

 There are a few ways to contact Ring Support: